rob-murray/os-leaflet/README.md

 map.addLayer(openspaceLayer);
 ```

-Don't forget to set the map centre to somewhere in Great Britain too,
+Don't forget to set the map centre to somewhere in Great Britain too.

-See [our demo](http://rob-murray.github.io/os-leaflet/) for more details.
+See [our demo](http://rob-murray.github.io/os-leaflet/) for an example of using the layer.

 ### Products

-This layer is hard-coded to work with only Ordnance Survey products with 200px tiles are working at the moment, the resolutions available are below.
+This layer is currently hard-coded to work with only Ordnance Survey products with 200px tiles are working at the moment, the resolutions available are below.

 ```
 [2500, 1000, 500, 200, 100, 50, 25, 10, 5, 2.5]